MicrosoftDocs/well-architected/well-architected/service-guides/azure-stack-hci.md

 >
 > - (Workload architecture) **Plan and test recoverability** based on your workload RPO and RTO targets.
 >
 >   Have _a well-documented disaster recovery (DR) plan_, test the recovery steps regularly to validate your business continuity plans and processes are valid.
-Evaluate if Azure Site Recovery is a viable choice for protecting virtual machines running on Azure Stack HCI.
+Evaluate if Azure Site Recovery is a viable choice for protecting VMs running on Azure Stack HCI.
 Review the guidance given in [Protect VM workloads with Azure Site Recovery on Azure Stack HCI (preview)](/azure-stack/hci/manage/azure-site-recovery).
 >
 > - (Workload architecture) **Configure and regularly test workload backup and restore procedures**.
 >